 From January 2020, we expect our revenue on YouTube to fall by 90%.
 This means we have to think again about how we fund Cosmic Kids and how we serve our content to kids around the world.
 YouTube remains a great way for us to introduce people to what we make, but with revenue declining we are essentially giving away our videos for less than they cost to make.
 This is obviously unsustainable.

 There is one more problem.
 YouTube has shifted its attention around kids’ content onto its YouTube Kids App.
 It is building this into a business, and using our content (among others’) without paying us transparently for it.
-We believe YouTube is behaving unreasonably for a few reasons: (1) YouTube puts our videos on its app without our permission – that is, it doesn’t allow us to decide which of our videos appear on YouTube Kids, it just assumes that everything we upload to YouTube is available for it (2) YouTube does not reveal how much revenue (if any) we get from YouTube Kids, and (3) YouTube uses our videos to promote its YouTube Kids App.
+We believe YouTube is behaving unreasonably for a few reasons: (1) YouTube puts our videos on its app without our permission – that is, it doesn’t allow us to decide which of our videos appear on YouTube Kids, it just assumes that everything we upload to YouTube is available for it.
+(2) YouTube does not reveal how much revenue (if any) we get from YouTube Kids, and (3) YouTube uses our videos to promote its YouTube Kids App.
 Unfortunately this is undermining us as a business.
-Essentially they are creating a competitor for our own business, using our content for nothing (as far as we can tell).

-So – whilst we value YouTube’s power to help us find new users and to show our content to a wide audience, we can’t rely on them for revenue, and – worse – our ability to fund what we do is being undermined by YouTube’s creation of a competitor to our venture using our content.
-If it wasn’t so bad for us it would funny. 🙂
+So – whilst we value YouTube’s power to show our content to lots of children around the world, we can’t rely on them for revenue, and – worse – our ability to fund what we do is being undermined by YouTube’s creation of a competitor to our venture using our content.
+If it wasn’t so bad for us it would be funny. 🙂

 So – here’s what we are doing for now: